-Pupils are encouraged to report child on child abuse and sexual violence and sexual harassment, and the issue is discussed as part of PSHE curriculum to the extent that all children are made aware of what behaviour is unacceptable and to enable all children to have the confidence to report issues which may be worrying or concerning to them and to whom those reports should be made.
+Pupils are encouraged to report child on child abuse and sexual violence and sexual harassment, and the issue is discussed as part of RSHE curriculum to the extent that all children are made aware of what behaviour is unacceptable and to enable all children to have the confidence to report issues which may be worrying or concerning to them and to whom those reports should be made.

-It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
+It is essential that all victims are reassured that they are being taken seriously (regardless of how long it has taken them to come forward) and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
 Nor should a victim ever be made to feel ashamed for making a report.
+We will explain to children in a way that avoids alarming or distressing them that the law is in place to protect children and young people rather than criminalise them.